homepage

 Impressions from last year’s Natural Wine Festival

-For something a little different, Wine in the Garden offers an elegant escape in the heart of the city.
-Set in the tranquil courtyard of the H’ART Museum, this summer series features curated wine selections and live jazz performances.
+For something a little different, Wines in the Garden offers an elegant escape in the heart of the city.
+Set in the tranquil courtyard of the H’ART Museum, this summer event features curated wine selections and live jazz performances.
 While not a festival in the traditional sense, it’s an ideal setting to enjoy a glass of wine in a refined, cultural atmosphere.

 • When: Select summer evenings (check museum agenda)